eclipse/kiso-testing/docs/getting_started/contribution_guide.rst

         Add your changes into the what's new section, so user can stay updated of the brand new features.

-    - Changelog:
+    - Changelog: (automatically updated)
-        Changelog is updated automatically with commit name.
-However commit names have to respect specific norms.
-(Your changes concern a bug fix, commit name must be : "fix: commit name") Further information on the naming can be found on: https://www.conventionalcommits.org/en/v1.0.0/)
+        Your commit needs to follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) pattern.
+        Changelog is updated automatically with the commit message.

     - Documentation has to build properly.